annaesvensson/yellow-help/1-en/how-to-change-the-content.md

     !
 Here's information that needs attention.

     ! {.example}
     !
-Here's a custom block element, can be customised with CSS.
+Here's a custom block element, it can be customised with CSS.

 Do you have questions?
 [Get help](.).